When it comes to 401(k) plans, transparency is crucial - especially when it comes to fees.

 But wait... what the heck is a 404(a)(5) participant fee disclosure?
 And what are the requirements around sending them?

 Don’t worry we'll demystify this important document, breaking down what it is, why it's important, and everything else you need to know about sending it.
 Ready to get started?

 Department of Labor (DoL) regulations require that a retirement plan’s participants are provided with timely and comprehensive information about their investment fees.
 This is fulfilled in the form of a 404(a)(5) participant fee disclosure.

-Important note: A fee disclosure has to show all the fees that participants face - from custodial and recordkeeping fees to investment expenses.
+Important note: A 401(k) fee disclosure notice has to show all the fees that participants face - from custodial and recordkeeping fees to investment expenses.

 How It’s Made:

 All jokes aside, quite a bit of information (i.e work) goes into a typical fee disclosure, so it’s a good thing you (the plan sponsor or administrator) don’t have to do that part.

 The 404(a)(5) fee disclosure is typically put together by the recordkeeper.
 It’s then sent along to the plan sponsor, who then distributes it to the plan participants.